syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ### Header item template

-By defining the `HeaderItemTemplate` of the `SfTabView`, a custom user interface(UI) can be achieved to display the tab header data items.
+The [HeaderItemTemplate](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_HeaderItemTemplate) property allows you to define a custom appearance for the tab header data items.
+Here is how you can define a `HeaderItemTemplate`:

 {% tabs %}